CX-0146 Supply Chain Disruption Notifications 2.0.1

 4.1.5 VALIDATING PAYLOAD

-The following tables are supposed to answer questions regarding what business logic MUST be executed when receiving a DemandAndCapacityNotification which has been formed in a specific way.
+The following tables are supposed to answer questions regarding what business logic must be executed when receiving a DemandAndCapacityNotification which has been formed in a specific way.

 The order of rules is indicated by the 'Number' row.
-The rules MUST be executed in exactly this order, starting from the lowest number.
+The rules must be executed in exactly this order, starting from the lowest number.

-The first rule that matches MUST be executed.
-All other rules MUST be ignored.
+The first rule that matches must be executed.
+All other rules must be ignored.

 'value' indicates the actual value written in quotation marks and without any specific formatting (e.g. italic).